 Grief Enters Our Lives in Many Ways

 So I’ve dealt with sudden deaths that were unexpected, longer deaths that were expected, and deaths that people close to me chose for themselves.
 I will link to some of these stories because the details of each life and death are too long to repeat here.
-This article explains, instead, how I have faced each death and dealt with the grief it brought me.
+This article explains, instead, how I have faced each death and learned how to grieve in a healing way.

 Dealing with the Death of a Child